cloudposse/terraform-yaml-config/README.md

 -->

-Terraform module to convert YAML configurations into Terraform lists and maps.
+Terraform module to convert local and remote YAML configuration templates into Terraform lists and maps.

 ---